yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Falcon-Mode.rst

 .. ifconfig:: CONFIG_part_variant not in ('AM62AX')

-   For OSPI boot, the ``tiboot3.bin`` and ``tifalcon.bin`` files should be flashed to the same addresses in flash as regular boot flow but the DTB and the ``fitImage`` are read from the rootfs's boot directory.
+   For OSPI boot, the ``tiboot3.bin`` and ``tifalcon.bin`` files should be flashed to the same addresses in flash as regular boot flow but the ``fitImage`` is read from the rootfs's boot directory.
 The MMC device is selected by the ``mmcdev`` env variable for R5 SPL.

    Below U-Boot commands can be used to download ``tiboot3.bin`` and ``tifalcon.bin`` over tftp and then flash those to OSPI at their respective